jake-kolk/HTML-Word-Cloud-Generator/README.md

 IMPORTANT: Souce code not included, so shoot me an email if you want it. jacob.e.kolk@gmail.com

 GETTING STARTED
--First, download the x86 binary (if on Windows, otherwise this does not apply and you must build you own version).
+-First, download the x86(or x64) binary (if on Windows, otherwise this does not apply and you must build you own version).

 -Extract the .zip folders contents.

--Go into the extracted folder and open the .eve application.
+-Go into the extracted folder and open the .exe application.

 USE